Breathe in the picturesque setting of Yorkshire’s countryside, taking in some of the county’s finest watering holes as you go…

 You can pass over it via a series of bridges, then walk through the lush woodland to reach the Yorkshire Heritage Coast path.
 Stop to enjoy the incredible views across the North Sea from the top of the famous white chalk cliffs, before you head down to the white pebble beach at Dyke’s End and walk through the wooded Cliff Plantation.
 You’ll soon meet the water again as you make your way from South Landing up to North Landing, there are two stunning beaches that are perfect for a break before you head back to the start.

-Once you’re back in Flamborough, it’s time for a well deserved rest, so make a beeline for The Rose and Crown, a dog-friendly pub where you can enjoy Yorkshire ales and a hearty meal made using local produce.
-Alternatively, you can enjoy a few pints and tuck into a classic seaside chippy over at Lighthouse Fisheries.
+Once you’re back in Flamborough, it’s time for a well-deserved rest, so make a beeline for The Rose and Crown, a dog-friendly pub where you can enjoy Yorkshire ales and a hearty meal made using local produce.
+Alternatively, you can enjoy a few pints and tuck into a classic seaside chippy over at High Street Fisheries.

-Thuscross is just two miles from Pateley Bridge, just outside of Harrogate, and it’s home to a moderate pub walk that will make for a great day out.
-Starting outside The Stone House Inn, this route will see you circle the Thuscross Reservoir – set amidst the North Yorkshire countryside you won’t be too surprised at what you’ll find.
+Thruscross is just two miles from Pateley Bridge, just outside of Harrogate, and it’s home to a moderate pub walk that will make for a great day out.
+Starting outside The Stone House Inn, this route will see you circle the Thruscross Reservoir – set amidst the North Yorkshire countryside you won’t be too surprised at what you’ll find.

 There are more picturesque forests ahead as you weave your way through the trees of Wauldby Gates Plantation, but once you pass Welton Top Stables, the path opens out onto Wold View, where you can take in the breathtaking scenery of the Yorkshire Wolds in every direction – on a clear day, you’ll be able to see for miles around.